-I still think they are cute but I will keep my distance and I'll just use a broom for sweeping those little reminders of them.
+I still think they are cute, but I will keep my distance and I'll just use a broom for sweeping those little reminders of them.
 I'll just smile and sweep them right off my deck, all the while glad for the reminder of their presence.

 Cathleen Drinan is the Health Agent for the Town of Halifax.
 She welcomes your comments and suggestions for this column.
-She can be reached at 781 293 6768 or cdrinan@town.halifax.ma.us
+She can be reached at 781 293 6768 orcathleen.drinan@halifax-ma.org